AdyGCode/SaaS-FED-Notes/session-02/S02-PHP-Basics-I.md

 ## Basic Page continued

-Every PHP Page must have documentation
+Every PHP File must have documentation

 - Indicates what it the code does
 - Indicates who the code is by